 Press releases are still useful for politics and business, but there are other ways to convey your message.

-Social media is the perfect place to make announcements and link other media sources furthering your message.
-It’s also the perfect place to tell people where you’ll be, and what new ideas you would like to introduce.
+Social media is the perfect place to make announcements and link to other media sources to further your message.
+It’s also the perfect place to tell people where you’ll be and what new ideas you would like to introduce.
 Your customers want to hear what you have to say!

-This election year will make a great case study in how to effectively use social media.
+This election year will make a great case study on how to use social media effectively.
 Now go add some of these best practices to your business.